Fernando Morena: Club career

-Fernando Morena started as a professional football player in 1968 with Racing Club de Montevideo, which he left in 1969, signing for the nearby team; River Plate from Montevideo where he played until 1972.
-Morena joined Peñarol in 1973, in his first run with the club he won four Uruguayan Primera championships.
-He was top scorer in the Uruguayan soccer league six consecutive years between 1973 and 1978, and was top scorer in the Copa Libertadores in 1974 and 1975.
+Fernando Morena started as a professional football player in 1968 with Racing Club de Montevideo, which he left in 1969, signing for the nearby team, River Plate from Montevideo, where he played until 1972.
+Morena joined Peñarol in 1973.
+In his first run with the club, he won four Uruguayan Primera championships.
+He was the top scorer in the Uruguayan soccer league for six consecutive years between 1973 and 1978, and was the top scorer in the Copa Libertadores in 1974 and 1975.

-In 1979 Fernando Morena signed up with the Spanish team Rayo Vallecano, but spent just one season there before changing to Valencia in 1980.
-Morena returned to Peñarol in 1981 where he helped the team win two more Uruguayan league titles in 1981 and 1982, they also won the Copa de Oro in 1981, the Copa Libertadores in 1982, and the 1982 Intercontinental Cup.
+In 1979, Fernando Morena signed up with the Spanish team Rayo Vallecano, but spent just one season there before changing to Valencia in 1980.
+Morena returned to Peñarol in 1981, where he helped the team win two more Uruguayan league titles in 1981 and 1982.
+They also won the Copa de Oro in 1981, the Copa Libertadores in 1982, and the 1982 Intercontinental Cup.

-In 1983 Fernando Morena joined Brazilian soccer team Flamengo and in 1984 he played for Boca Juniors of Argentina.
+In 1983, Fernando Morena joined the Brazilian soccer team Flamengo and in 1984, he played for Boca Juniors of Argentina.
 He finished his professional career in Peñarol in 1985.

 International career

 Fernando made his debut for the Uruguay national team on 27 October 1971 against Chile in a 3–0 win, where he scored his first goal.
 He was part of the national team that represented Uruguay at the 1974 World Cup.
-He went on to obtain a total number of 54 international caps, scoring 22 goals which currently ranks him as the joint eighth-highest scorer in the history of the team.
-On September 4, 1983, Morena suffered a tibia and fibula fracture when playing Venezuela for the Copa America.
+He went on to obtain a total of 54 international caps, scoring 22 goals which currently ranks him as the joint eighth-highest scorer in the history of the team.
+On 4 September 1983, Morena suffered a tibia and fibula fracture when playing against Venezuela for the Copa America.
 He never played for the national team after that incident, though he is still officially considered a part of the Uruguayan team that won the Copa América in 1983.